orrholly/mHealth-Team-Manual/Documentation and Data: Archiving and Sharing.md

     - Faculty, staff, and students understand how it works (it's intuitive)
     - Easy to share with internal and external collaborators
+    - It's basically Excel and Word for the cloud - but free

 ####<img src="/Images/Box-logo.jpg" width="70">  NYU Box
 [NYU Box](https://www.nyu.edu/life/resources-and-services/information-technology/websites-storage-and-sharing/nyu-box.html) is available to NYU and faculty and staff.
 Students can get access if faculty or staff make a request to askit@nyu.edu.
 If you need to store or share sensitive data (IRB, PII, HIPAA) asking Holly, Hong, Tom, or Tac to email a request to askit@nyu.edu.